timvma/shopify-compare-products/README.md

-1. Create a new page with a handle of /compare
+1. Create a new page and add files there